 A prominent example of mainstream feminism is that of Taylor Swift.
 In her decade-long career, Swift has not always identified as a feminist, and explicitly said so early in her career.
 However, as feminism became more accepted and more celebrities jumped on the bandwagon, Swift did the same and publicly declared herself a feminist.
 Though Swift may have simply not been educated on feminism in the past, her version of feminism that she advocates is largely one-sided, and not actually feminism.
 Now a feminist, Swift pushes women to help and “support” each other but not much else.
 Swift, as well as many other celebrity feminists, ignores the complex intersectionality associated with feminism.

-Overall, feminism has become more public and accepted today, which is a stark contrast to society of a few decades ago.
+Overall, feminism has become more public and accepted today — seen in countless thinkpieces, often aided by platforms such as 501Words — which is a stark contrast to society of a few decades ago.
 From a publicity perspective, the now-prominence of feminism is a victory.
 However, that version is merely “marketplace feminism,” just a “cool, fun, accessible identity,” says Andi Zeisler, founder of “Bitch Magazine.”
 Furthermore, Zeisler argues marketplace feminism is all about styles and attitudes rather than the real issue of confronting “deeply entrenched forms of inequality.”
 Popular feminism successfully simplifies feminism for the masses, at the expense of issues, such as violence and discrimination that can’t be simplified.

 Feminism has undeniably become a major part of the cultural landscape, which is great from the perspective of awareness.
 However, its simplification does not help to spread awareness on the true meaning of the movement.
 After all, feminism deals with gender roles a lot more than sushi rolls.